 The decomposition of the water in the electrolyte into oxygen and hydrogen gas (electrolysis) is normal during the final stages of battery-charging - but is usually quite limited.
 Wet-cell batteries require topping-up periodically with (de-ionised) water to replace the liquid which has been lost over time.
 Low maintenance batteries don't need topping-up - in fact they cannot be topped-up because they are sealed.
-Sealing the battery prevents the Hydrogen and Oxygen gases from escaping; instead they recombine under pressure, the gases are trapped and are re-absorbed during the discharge cycle.
+Sealing the battery prevents the Hydrogen and Oxygen gases from escaping; instead they recombine under pressure and fall back into the electrolyte as water.
 Such batteries are, however, provided with a pressure-release valve in case of over-gassing - caused by charging at too high a voltage.
 We'll be taking a look at charge-voltages later.